-We meet to meditate and discuss mindfulness and Buddhist ideas and how we might apply our practices to our lives, using texts written by mindfulness teachers as a means to deepen our practice.
+The UUCP’s Moscow/Pullman Meditation Group now meets EVERY Tuesday, 6:30-8:00 pm in the church sanctuary.
+We are a small group that meets each week to meditate and discuss mindfulness and meditation and how we might apply our practices to our lives, using texts written by mindfulness teachers as a means to deepen our practice.
 We are a mixture of ages, gender, and degrees of belief, but we’re all lay practitioners ranging from those just interested in mindfulness, secular Buddhism, and those who are pursuing further study.
+All are welcome, it’s free, and no experience is necessary.
 We discuss topics with humor, compassion, and encouragement for each other.
-All are welcome.

 Our structure begins with a brief check-in, a time to share something about our mindfulness practice or more generally about our lives.
 We then practice a 15-20 minute gently guided meditation together, and finally continue to group discussion, loosely based on a book we’re reading.
 This autumn, 2019, we’re discussing Ending the Pursuit of Happiness: A Zen Guide, by Barry Magid.
 Archie George has graciously agreed to lead our discussion of this book.
 We’ll be reading along at about a chapter per week.
 You can learn more about us at nwmindfulness.wordpress.com or on Facebook at moscow / pullman meditation group.
 For questions, email Cynthia Pierce-Garnett, group facilitator, at email@example.com Joining a meditation group can motivate you to maintain a consistent practice!